sergionr2/RacingRobot/README.md

 2. Connect the raspberry pi to this network ([Wifi on RPI](https://www.raspberrypi.org/documentation/configuration/wireless/wireless-cli.md))
 3. Launch teleoperation server (it will use the port 5556)
 ```
-python teleop/teleop_server.py
+python -m teleop.teleop_server
 ```
-4. Launch teleoperation client on your computer (you have to edit the raspberry pi `IP` in the code)
+4. Launch teleoperation client on your computer (you have to edit the raspberry pi `IP` in `constants.py`)
 ```
-python teleop/teleop_client.py
+python -m teleop.teleop_client
 ```
 5. Enjoy!
 You can now control the car with the keyboard.